 Open up the conversation.
 One-on-one meetings are a good chance to let your managers speak up about any conflicts they’re dealing with.
-Instead of directly asking about the problem (this can cause people to get defensive) check in and see how current projects are going.
+Instead of directly asking about the problem (this can cause people to get defensive), check in and see how current projects are going.

 Consider phrasing the questions as: “Are you facing any obstacles or challenges with your current projects?”
-Or “how is the team doing in terms of collaboration?”
+Or “How is the team doing in terms of collaboration?”
 These prompts can make it easier for managers to raise issues they’re dealing with.

 Use tools.
 If your managers don’t seem comfortable opening up during conversations, surveys can be a helpful tool to identify a workplace conflict.
 Consider using 360 performance reviews or team-specific pulse surveys to collect data about what the issue may be.
 You may notice themes that point to the fact that there’s tension between your managers.

 Create systems of feedback.
-Finally, there are ways to establish systems of feedback so that, in the future, your employees and managers proactively come to you if something is wrong.
+Finally, there are ways to establish systems of feedback so that, in the future, your employees and managers can proactively come to you if something is wrong.
 One idea is to have regular check-ins with your managers, as well as hosting “office hours” (especially during important projects) so that there’s enough time built in for people to come to you with problems.
-Pre- and post-mortems, which are open forums that are run before and after a project, can also be used to collect feedback about what could stand to improve.
+Pre- and post-mortems, which are open forums run before and after a project, can also be used to collect feedback about what could stand to improve.
 Again, tools like surveys are also a useful way to allow people to share their feedback about how a specific project is going.

 What can you do about workplace conflict once you've identified the issue?